 * Click here for rating key

-Little Bird Restaurant Review: If you admire the creative approach of Gabriel Rucker, the chef-owner of Le Pigeon, but not that restaurant’s prices or formality, come to Little Bird, where the French theme is simpler but always well executed.
+Little Bird Restaurant Review: A sibling of Gabriel Rucker’s Le Pigeon, Little Bird serves French bistro food in a casual, affordable environment.
+The theme is simpler here, but always well-executed.
 With its downtown setting and late hours, the narrow storefront buzzes and hums with happy diners, many enjoying a meal before or after a show or concert.
 Polished dark wood booths and tables sparkle with reflected light.
-The menu changes regularly and may simultaneously include crab rolls, ricotta gnocchi with heirloom tomato purée, cassoulet, or a curried pork hand pie.
+The menu changes regularly and may simultaneously include radicchio salad, barbecued lamb ribs, duck confit with pastrami and chestnut fried rice, or a crispy shrimp soft roll.
 Trout is a frequent star, often presented as a chicken-fried preparation with fresh herbs, radish and pickled carrots to wrap in lettuce leaves.
-Vegetable sides, such as truffle butter corn or a field greens salad with heirloom tomatoes, arugula, watercress and parsley, are fresh and satisfying.
-Or enjoy a juicy burger, a charcuterie board or cheese plate, or roasted marrow bones.
-Cozy up to the long bar with a signature cocktail concocted using French liquors, and all will be well.
-There’s a sizable wine list, emphasizing (no surprise) French producers.
-For dessert, indulge with an ice cream and sorbet sampler, or maintain tradition with apple tarte Tatin.
+Vegetable sides, such as truffle butter corn or a salad of field greens with heirloom tomatoes, arugula, watercress and parsley, are fresh and satisfying.
+Similar to Le Pigeon, rich meat innards are a constant presence on the menu: marrow bones; pig ears and beef carpaccio; the perennially popular truffled foie gras.
+Cozy up to the long bar with a signature cocktail concocted using French liquors and all will be well.
+There’s a sizable wine list emphasizing (no surprise) French producers.
+For dessert, indulge with an ice cream and sorbet sampler, or maintain tradition by ordering apple tarte Tatin.